 Come and find out what makes South Australia's national parks so special

 South Australia is a microcosm of all that makes Australia iconic – think pristine white sandy beaches, bounding kangaroos, lush forests, red desert plains and craggy peaks – gifts of our varied climate and geography.
 Thanks to our protected national parks and conservation areas, South Australia is home to unspoiled natural wonders.
 Embark on a classic red desert outback trek, camp encircled by prehistoric mountain ranges or kayak through wetlands.
 Our national parks and conservation parks are home to an abundance of native wildlife, including wallabies, wedge-tailed eagles, emus, kangaroos and even sea lions.
-Explore caves lit from within thanks to the magic of bioluminescent glow worms or learn about important heritage sites on a guided tour through our many protected parks.
+Or if history is your thing, take a guided tour to learn about important heritage sites preserving South Australia's recent history or its ancient past.

 Please help protect South Australia national parks by leaving no trace behind when you visit.
 For the most up-to-date information on travelling and staying in our parks, head to parks.sa.gov.au